wp-plugins/geo-mashup/readme.txt

 Tested up to: 2.6.1
 Stable tag: trunk

-Include Google maps in posts and pages, and plot posts and pages on global maps.
+Include Google maps in posts and pages, and map posts and pages on global maps.
+Mapping with KML attachments supported.

 == Description ==